pennions/Ibiss/rocketjs/README.md

 <!-- /TOC -->

-# 1. This is Rocket
+# 1. This is RocketJS

 Rocket stands for Readable, Clean and Easy Templating.
 I have created this library because I could not find a good library that is very small and that is not bulky with too many features. doT.js came very close, but its syntax was